 PSA: Most young professionals groups are tailored for ages 21-40, though many will accept members outside of the dedicated age range.
 Remember, it never hurts to ask if you’re interested.

 Supporting: Home for Healing

 If hands-on service is what you're after, look no further.
 In its mission to house cancer patients and NICU families receiving care nearby, Home for Healing depends on help from volunteers to keep residents comfortable and happy.
 That includes monthly service nights at the Home, as well as execution of fundraising events like Monster Bash.

 Arkansas Outdoor Society

 The AOS has three main objectives: initiating and maintaining interest in the outdoors; raising awareness of wildlife conservation issues in Arkansas; and creating sustaining supporters of the preservation of the state’s hunting, fishing and wildlife heritage.
-Membership includes access to exclusive social events and outdoor excursions, as well as a subscription to Arkansas Wildlife magazine.
+Membership includes access to exclusive social events, service opportunities and outdoor excursions, as well as a subscription to Arkansas Wildlife magazine.

 Arkansas State House Society